The Three Masterpieces

 Fourteen Playable Characters

-FFVI's 14-character roster is its most ambitious structural choice.
+FFVI's fourteen-character roster is its most ambitious structural choice.
 No single character is compulsory — the Esper magic system ensures all can access spells, preventing any role from being indispensable.
 Shadow the mercenary may leave the party without warning.
 Umaro the Yeti fights entirely on his own terms, refusing direct commands.
 The party is an ensemble in every sense of the word.

 Terra Branford